-- A. A copy of any local survey, which is intended to be distributed to bargaining unit employees by the Employer, will be first provided to the appropriate Union chapter for comment at least fifteen (15) days in advance of distribution to bargaining unit employees. - B. At the national level, surveys, whether Service-wide or within an entire Division or Function, will be provided to the NTEU National Office at least thirty (30) days in advance of distribution to bargaining unit employees. - C. To the extent not prohibited by law, chapters may request copies of the work plans and work schedules if the work plans and work schedules are utilized by the Employer to make staffing and leave determinations.
+- A. A copy of any local survey, which is intended to be distributed to bargaining unit employees by the Employer, will be first provided to the appropriate Union chapter for comment at least fifteen (15) days in advance of distribution to bargaining unit employees. - B. At the national level, surveys, whether Service-wide or within an entire Division, will be provided to the NTEU National Office at least thirty (30) days in advance of distribution to bargaining unit employees.
+NTEU will inform the Agency within ten (10) days of receipt of the survey whether feedback will be provided.
+If NTEU does not notify the Agency within ten (10) days that feedback will be provided, the Agency may release the survey.

+C. To the extent not prohibited by law, Chapters may request copies of the work plans and work schedules if the work plans and work schedules are utilized by the Employer to make staffing and leave determinations.

-- A. If the Employer decides to contract out work that may result in the loss of work normally performed by bargaining unit employees, which is not otherwise covered by A-76, the Employer will notify National NTEU and bargain to the extent required by law and this Agreement.
-If requested and available, the Employer will provide the following information to National NTEU: - 1. the name of the contract; - the method by which the contract was let (e.g., sole source, competitive bid); - 3. the name of the contractor; - 4. the location of the work; - 5. the nature of the work; - 6. the performance standards of the contract; - 7. the annual cost of such work when performed by IRS employees; and - 8. the original cost of the contract and the final cost - B. Separate procedures for competitive sourcing initiatives are found in Article 19, Section 10 of this Agreement.
+- A. If the Employer decides to contract-out work that may result in the loss of work normally performed by bargaining unit employees, which is not otherwise covered by A-76, the Employer will notify National NTEU and bargain to the extent required by law and this Agreement.
+If requested and available, the Employer will provide the following information to National NTEU: - 1. the name of the contract; - 2. the method by which the contract was let (e.g., sole source, competitive bid); - 3. the name of the contractor; - 4. the location of the work; - 5. the nature of the work; - 6. the performance standards of the contract; - 7. if applicable, the annual cost of such work when performed by IRS employees; and - 8. the original cost of the contract and the final cost. - B. Separate procedures for competitive sourcing initiatives are found in Article 19, Section 10 of this Agreement. - C. The Agency shall provide NTEU a copy of each Request for Proposal (RFP) within fifteen (15) days of issuance for any solicitation of services that may result in the loss of work normally performed by bargaining unit employees, which is not otherwise covered by A-76.